Health records are made and kept by different organisations – for example by GPs, Acute Trusts and Mental Health Trusts.

 Your GP or other health professional may allow you to view your records by making an appointment to do this.
 If you want a copy of your records you will have to apply for them.

 The General Data Protection Regulation (GDPR) 2016 and Data Protection Act 2018 gives every living person the right to apply for access to their health records.
 This is called making a ‘Subject Access Request’.
 You will need to write to the organisation that holds your healthcare record to make this request.
 If you are unsure who to contact, your local Patient Advice and Liaison Service (PALS) will be able to offer some advice and support.
-You can search for your local PALS office here
+You can search for your local PALS office on the NHS website.

 You will need to be able to prove who you are by providing documents such as a passport or driving licence and a utility bill to confirm your current address.